Workplace Noise: The Invisible Risk That Costs UK Businesses Millions

 Noise awareness training is essential for organizations to protect employees.
 It educates workers on how to recognize hazardous levels and use equipment correctly.

-Don’t wait for a claim or an inspection.
+Don’t wait for a claim or an inspection!

 1. Check your levels: If you have to shout to be heard at 2 metres, it’s likely too loud.